ga-dc/js1/03-07-installfest/readme.md

     Next up is installing Node.js.
 The best way to install it is from the package installer on their [website](https://nodejs.org/en/).
 Follow the steps to get it set up.

-4. __Install Sublime Text__
+4. __Install Atom__

-    Sublime Text can be found [here](http://www.sublimetext.com/3), but you are free to use any code editor that you are comfortable with.
-Another popular choice is [Atom](http://atom.io).
+    Atom can be found [here](http://atom.io), but you are free to use any code editor that you are comfortable with.
+Another popular choice is [Sublime Text](http://www.sublimetext.com/3).

 Once complete, please raise your hand and ask a member of the instructional team to verify that the installation was successful.